-The two most significant factors determining your local rankings are your Google Business Profile (GBP) listing and proximity to searchers.
+The two most significant factors determining your local rankings are your Google My Business (GMB) listing and proximity to searchers.

 To help you better understand (and improve) your local rankings, we’ll cover:

-- How GBP listings and proximity determine your “local pack” rankings
+- How GMB listings and proximity determine your “local pack” rankings

 - Easy-to-follow tips for improving your company’s local rankings